 - 4.2.2 The construction owner shall ensure safety and health design specifications are established and incorporated into the appropriate contract documents.4

-Additionally, the integration of the owner and designer input is not a static relationship.
+Additionally, the integration of owner and designer input is not a static relationship.
 The relationship is dynamic and should continuously be evaluated throughout a project.

 Many Site Specific Project Safety Plans neglect to provide specific project safety and control direction.